One year building the future that we believe in

 During this past year, we have maintained our drive for energy transition through projects such as solar power plant development with Efelec Energy, the transformation of biogas into biomethane alongside Enagás in the UNUE project, and the acquisition of a shareholding in Gestcompost for the treatment of and energy recovery from organic and biodegradable waste.

 Likewise, we have continued to support growth capital initiatives in small and medium-sized companies in our country by investing in their expansion with our backing, as is the case with Nice People at Work, Germans Homs and Caher.
 At Suma Capital, we are convinced that companies are the driving force behind economic and social recovery.

 This joint effort by our team, our investors and our investees, all committed to our purpose of “adding our commitment to build the future we believe in”, has enabled us to receive recognitions such as the renewal of the highest A+ rating by the United Nations Principles for Responsible Investment (PRI), or the Award for the Best ESG Initiative in Spain for the second consecutive year, from the Spanish Private Equity Association (Asociación Española de Capital, Crecimiento e Inversión, ASCRI).

-By way of summary, you will find the most relevant 2020 milestones below.
 Although we are aware that we face a 2021 that will not be smooth sailing, at Suma Capital we are convinced that it will also be a year of great opportunities to continue working on promoting responsible investment.
 We are also convinced that cultural change is needed to be more sensitive to the growing concern for health, social impact and digital transformation, guided by values and ways of working that give greater importance to the well-being of people and the conservation of the environment.

 We invite you, as our motto says, to join us in this challenge so that we can continue to “growing together”.